-- Committee on Accreditation on Educational Programs of the Emergency Medical Services Professions (CoAEMSP) accredited more than 15 years
+- Committee on Accreditation on Educational Programs of the EMS Professions (CoAEMSP) accredited for more than 15 years

 - Program longevity and reputation

-- Ongoing clinical supervision and advocacy in the hospital and field setting
+- On-site clinical supervision and advocacy during the hospital-clinic experience

 - Dedicated lab/classroom facility and equipment

-- New ambulance simulator with state-of-the-art training equipment and mannequin
+- New ambulance simulator with state-of-the-art training equipment and mannequins

-- Paramedic faculty who each have over 20 years of field experience
+- Full-time faculty have Master's Degrees in the field of education and each have over 15 years of field experience in paramedicine and nursing

-- Comprehensive Anatomy and Physiology and Pathophysiology courses
+- Comprehensive courses in both Anatomy & Physiology and Pathophysiology

 The degree of Associate in Science with a major in Paramedic Emergency Medicine is awarded upon successful completion of the program.

 Any student considering paramedic education today should consider the associate degree.
-For many, the degree provides for competitive entry into the job market, a stronger advantage for career advancement, and the potential for academic advancement with transfer to a four-year college.
+For many, the degree provides for competitive entry into the job market, a stronger advantage for career advancement, and the potential for academic advancement with the ability transfer course credits to a four-year college.